Yi Jing 易经 (I Ching WG) Book of Changes

 Some idea of the power of the Yi Jing can be seen from the belief that the invention of wooden boats first came from the book.
 The hexagram 59 is associated with the wood element and is composed of ‘wind’ over ‘water’.
 The commentary states that it is advantageous for crossing a great stream and so it is interpreting as stating that wood is the suitable material to use for making boats.

-The Yi Jing dates back about 3,000 years when it was probably used for divination.
+The Yi Jing dates back about 3,000 years when it was probably used purely for divination.
 Although it is claimed to date from the start of the Zhou dynasty there is no direct evidence to support this.
-The oldest text is called 周易 Zhōuyì after the name of the dynasty and attributed to legendary Emperor Fuxi (c.2800 BCE) and King Wen of Zhou ➚ 周文王.
+The oldest text is called 周易 Zhōuyì after the name of the dynasty and attributed to legendary Emperor Fuxi (c.
+2800 BCE) and King Wen of Zhou ➚ 周文王.
 It was certainly used in China during the Zhou dynasty long before the birth of Confucius (551BCE).
-To the ancient text were added ten commentaries attributed to Confucius that are called the ‘ten wings’; but these were probably written long after Confucius during the Han dynasty.易 yì can be translated as 'easy' as well as 'changes' and it could be considered that this method of divination was quicker and easier than analyzing the original divination method of studying the pattern of cracks on tortoise shells.
-It is the commentaries on the Yi Jing that have as great a value as the hexagrams themselves, they illustrate much about Chinese thought, history and philosophy.
+To the ancient text were added ten commentaries attributed to Confucius that are called the ‘ten wings’; but these were probably written long after Confucius during the Han dynasty.
+Yì 易 can be translated as 'easy' as well as 'changes' and it could be considered that this method of divination was quicker and easier than analyzing the original divination method of studying the pattern of cracks on oracle bones.
+It is the Yi Jing commentaries that have as great a value as the hexagrams themselves, they reveal much about Chinese thought, history and philosophy.
 Daoists just as much as followers of Confucius hold the book in great esteem.
 All this has made it a much more sophisticated system than other mere ‘fortune telling’ systems such as Tarot cards ➚.

-The slow, ancient method uses a bundle of 50 yarrow sticks 蓍草 shīcǎo (split six times to give each line - see below for a guide).
+The original method used in ancient times cast a hexagram by using a bundle of 50 yarrow sticks 蓍草 shīcǎo (split six times to give each line - see divination method section for a detailed guide).
 In the Tang dynasty a faster method using three coins was introduced.
 However the probabilities are not the same in the two methods.
 The more complex system uses four choices rather than two, instead of just yin and yang this method produces both ‘continuous’ and ‘changing’ versions of yin and yang.
 Two readings are produced, one for the present and one for the ‘change’ representing either the past or future.
 The two readings in combination give 64x64 (4096) possibilities which make it a very large and complex system.

 |兑 duì||Lake 泽 zé||Lesser Metal||Autumn||West||marsh; monkey; youngest daughter; joy; serenity; enjoying; sheep; children|